yeastrc/proxl-import-kojak/README.md

-Kojak to ProXL XML Converter
+Kojak to Proxl XML Converter
 =====================================================

-Use this program to convert the results of a Kojak (and optionally Percolator) cross-linking analysis to ProXL XML suitable for import into the ProXL web application.
+Use this program to convert the results of a Kojak (and optionally Percolator) cross-linking analysis to Proxl XML suitable for import into the proxl web application.

 How To Run
 -------------